Read This First

 Prompt 3: Provide historical cases in which laws that were once thought to be constant turned out to be wrong or riddled with exceptions.

-The section turns on Historical Revisions of Scientific Laws, Spontaneous Generation, and Scientific Laws Once Thought Constant, Later Overturned.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Historical Revisions of Scientific Laws, Spontaneous Generation, and Scientific Laws Once Thought Constant, Later Overturned in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Historical Revisions of Scientific Laws distinct from Spontaneous Generation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Historical Revisions of Scientific Laws distinct from Spontaneous Generation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Sir Isaac Newton’s laws of motion and universal gravitation were long considered absolute descriptors of physical reality, applicable universally.